 Pattern: Implement safe remediation practices such as non-destructive suggestions first, sandboxed previews, automated regression tests, and staged rollouts.
 Allow human reviewers to approve changes before they reach production when risk is non-trivial.

-• Failure modes: Automated fixes break unrelated functionality.
-Mitigation includes rollback hooks, feature flags, and test coverage that includes accessibility regression tests.
+- Failure modes: Automated fixes break unrelated functionality.
+Mitigation includes rollback hooks, feature flags, and tests that include accessibility regression tests.

 Common Failure Modes Across Patterns